 with the help of magic markers.

-to work on this blog, I turned on CBC R2's The Signal, with Laurie Brown.
+To close on an even more peculiar note: last night, as I was beginning to work on this blog, I turned on CBC R2's The Signal, with Laurie Brown.
 And typical of me when I'm working, the music is more background entertainment than the locus of my attention.
 (If a particular song or artist grabs me, then I will concentrate).
 At some point, I guess about half way through the show, Brown began talking about one of the artists.
 I didn't pay attention until she commented that the composer stated in an interview that the last person to ask about what their music means is the composer.
 That is for others to decide.

-of C.G.
+Well, a few days ago I picked up and looked through one of my latest and most delectable book finds: Volume 15 of the Collected Works of C.G.
 Jung, The Spirit in Man, Art, and Literature, and found an amusing little comment he'd made about poets.
 I was amused initially because of my participation with the Boathouse/Houseboat poetry group, and our critiquing each others poems as to their structure, impact, meaning, etc.

 Poets are human too, and what they say about their work is often far from being the best word on the subject.
 It seems we have to defend the seriousness of the visionary experience against the personal resistance of the poets themselves (p.94).